jayalloyd/jayalloyd/README.md

 ## 💻 About Me

-🌍 Full Stack Developer  | Open Source Enthusiast
+🌍 Full Stack Developer  | Open Source Contributor
 ⚡ Skilled in MERN Stack | Certified in Data Structures & Algorithms
 📚 Currently strengthening my Data Structures and Algorithms in Java and deepening my MERN expertise through advanced concepts such as Docker, Kubernetes, CI/CD, and cloud-native tooling.
 🚀 Passionate about building responsive, user-focused web applications and contributing to open source projects.